RedisLabs/redislabs-docs/content/rs/references/client_references/client_csharp.md

 #### Out-Of-Process Azure Functions

-Out-of-process Functions are newer, unlike in-process functions, dependency injection is handled in the `Main` method of `Program` class, modify the `HostBuilder` build pipeline to add a `ConfigureServices` call, adding a properly configured `ConnectionMultiplexer`.
-That method should look like:
+Unlike in-process functions, out-of-process functions handle dependency injection in the `Main` method of `Program` class.
+Modify the `HostBuilder` build pipeline to call `ConfigureServices` and add a properly to configure `ConnectionMultiplexer`.
+Here's an example:

 ```csharp
 public static void Main()